 1. Understand The Types of Printing Techniques

-Some of the most popular types of printing techniques you can choose from include:
+To give you an overview, below are some of the most popular types of printing techniques you can choose from:

 1.1 Screen Printing